jamesathey/Nes_Snd_Emu/README.md

 * See if the demo works.

 ## Error handling
-Functions which can fail have a return type of blargg_err_t, which is a pointer to an error string (`const char*`).
-If the function is successful it returns blargg_success (NULL), otherwise it returns a pointer to an error string.
+Functions which can fail have a return type of `std::error_condition`, which is a portable error construct included with C++11 and later.

 Significant violations of the documented interface are flagged with debug-only assertions.
 Failure of these usually indicates a caller error rather than a defect in the library.